hotswapster/centsys_D5-evo_siderider/README.md

 # centsys_D5-evo_siderider
-Monitor and control you Centsys D5-Evo gate controller
+Monitor and control you Centsys D5-Evo gate controller.
+Also known as Centurion D5-Evo.

 # Status